tracktwo/ppdefmodifier/README.md

 - The value is stored in an asset, like the manticore size above.
 Most values for soldiers, enemies, equipment, etc are probably in here.
 Finding the thing you want to change will likely involve looking through the asset files and just searching for names that sound lkely.
 - The value is stored in a field somewhere in the game code, like the console mod above.
 This is fairly rare.
 Finding such a value will require digging around in a program like `dnSpy`.
 - The value is hardcoded into the game code itself.
-Such values can't be changed by this mod, but you may be able to change the code behavior with a full C# mod.
+Such values can't be changed by this mod, but you may be able to change the code behaviour with a full C# mod.
 Again `dnSpy` can help you to find out where this is, but this mod won't be able to modify it.

 ## Tools for finding assets and code values